varamsky/learn-java8/src/main/java/InterviewQuestions/Spring.md

       - And since Method Security is built using Spring AOP, it supports many use cases including AspectJ support.
       - Read this for more information - [Spring Docs Method Security](https://docs.spring.io/spring-security/reference/servlet/authorization/method-security.html)

+26. Explain different Bean Scopes?
+27. What are `@Qualifier` and `@Primary` and state the difference between them?
-26. What is Cascade in Spring?
+28. What is Cascade in Spring?